tom-mohr/clevertable/README.md

 # Tutorial

-Suppose you want to convert the following table of survey results into a 2D numpy array of numbers:
+Suppose you want to convert the following table of survey results in a 2D numpy array of numbers:

 | Country | Age | Diagnosis | Hospitalized | Education level | Symptoms        |
 |---------|-----|-----------|--------------|-----------------|-----------------|